github/developer.github.com/content/v3/repos/contents.md

 ## Delete a file

-This method allows you to delete a file in a repository
+This method deletes a file in a repository

     DELETE /repos/:owner/:repo/contents/:path